 Property: Surprisingly, allocations to direct property dropped from 15.9% in March 2014, to 14.74% in June 2015, and but increased again to 15.4% as at September 2016, and increased again to 15.8% as at March 2017.
-Although over the 36-month period (from March 2014 to September 2016), the amount of SMSF money directed to investments via limited recourse borrowing arrangements increased considerably from 1.7% of total assets in March 2014, to 2.954% of total SMSF assets in June 2015, to 3.68% of total assets as at September 2016.
+Although over the 3-year period (from March 2014 to March 2017), the amount of SMSF money directed to investments via limited recourse borrowing arrangements increased considerably from 1.7% of total assets in March 2014, to 2.954% of total SMSF assets in June 2015, to 3.68% of total assets as at September 2016.
 The one proviso to this fairly significant increase in LRBA allocation is that the ATO improved its data collection of LRBA statistics from June 2014.
-The amount of SMSF borrowings as at September 2016 increased to 3.68% of total assets.
+The amount of SMSF borrowings as at March 2017 increased to 3.82% of total assets.

 LRBA note: The original amount reported by the ATO as allocated to LRBAs in March 2014 was $2.781 billion, while the adjusted amount for March 2014 jumped to $9.081 billion after the ATO improved its data collection.
 The difference works out to be a threefold increase overnight for March 2014 figures.
 While this particular increase is due to a statistical adjustment, the ATO also acknowledges some growth in the use of LRBAs since the data collection method was improved.
 The overall increase in allocation to LRBAs is demonstrated by the roughly 1 percentage point increase in allocations to LRBAs between March 2014 (revised figures) and June 2015, and another three-quarter percentage point increase between June 2015 and September 2016 (although in dollar terms, this represents roughly a $2.2 billion increase in LRBAs), and a marginal increase in the 6 months to March 2017.